wikipathways/wikipathways-faq/README.md

 # wikipathways-help
-Help documentation for the WikiPathways project
+This repo organizes Help documentation for the WikiPathways project, including FAQs and other discussions.